2018 Illinois Bach Academy

 University of Illinois at Urbana-Champaign

-The University of Illinois School of Music proudly announces the founding of the Illinois Bach Academy, a one-week summer workshop dedicated to the exploration of the music of Johann Sebastian Bach, “the most spectacular miracle in music!”
-(Richard Wagner).
-This year, during the week of June 18th – 23rd, the Illinois Bach Academy will celebrate one of Bach’s most profound masterpieces, the St. John Passion.
+After a tremendous initial offering of Bach’s St. John Passion, the Illinois Bach Academy will return in 2018.
 The week will culminate in an historically-informed public performance of the work by the IBA participants.
-The concert will take place Friday evening, June 23, at 7:30 pm, in the Foellinger Great Hall of the Krannert Performing Arts Center.
+The concert will take place Friday evening, June 25, at 7:30 pm, in the Foellinger Great Hall of the Krannert Performing Arts Center.

-The Academy faculty includes some of the country’s leading experts in the study and performance of 17thth and 18th-century music, including musicologist Robin Leaver, Baroque violinist Nancy Wilson, conductor Andrew Megill, and the members of Fuma Sacra, one of the country’s finest professional vocal ensembles specializing in early music, as well as members of the Fuma Sacra Baroque Orchestra.
+The Academy faculty includes some of the country’s leading experts in the study and performance of 17thth and 18th-century music, including musicologist Robin Leaver, Baroque violinists Nancy Wilson and Leah Gale Nelson, conductor Andrew Megill, and the members of Fuma Sacra, one of the country’s finest professional vocal ensembles specializing in early music, as well as members of the Fuma Sacra Baroque Orchestra.

 The Academy is designed for musicians of all experience levels, united by their interest in the music of Bach.
-Each day begins with the IBA participants gathering for a lecture exploring the historical and liturgical context of the St. John Passion.
+Each day begins with the IBA participants gathering for a lecture exploring the historical and liturgical context of the works being studied.
 The rest of the morning and early afternoon are spent in rehearsals.
 In the late afternoon, participants divide into tracks with daily events geared toward their particular interest and experience. (see descriptions of the various tracks available below).
-The week also includes seminars on Baroque performance practice, as well as related concerts, including IBA Faculty recitals and a guest appearance by the Baroque Artists of Champaign-Urbana (BACH), conducted by Chester Alwes.
+The week also includes seminars on Baroque performance practice, as well as related concerts, including an IBA Faculty recital.

 SINGER.
 This track is ideal for passionate amateur and experienced choral singers, with the ability to read music, as well as music teachers and undergraduate music education and performance students who want to learn about and perform a major Bach work, Participants in the SINGER track, will be divided into small groups for voice lessons and German diction classes.